kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise4.rst

 Exercise 4.3
 ^^^^^^^^^^^^

-To further improve the quality of the QSM map, some methods, such as FANSI, incorporate the tissue contrasts in magnitude images during the QSM dipole inversion.
+To further improve the quality of the QSM map, some methods, such as Star-QSM, incorporate the additional information during the QSM dipole inversion.

 #.
 Select the **Magnitude** input: *mag.nii.gz*
 #.
-Change the basename of the output to: *sepia_fansi*.
+Change the **Output basename** to: *~/qsm_tutorial/data/output_qsm/Sepia_star-qsm*.
 #.
-Change the **QSM** method to 'FANSI' and press **Start**.
-It will take about 15 mins to finish.
+Change the **QSM** method to 'Star-QSM' and press **Start**.
+It will take about 2 mins to finish.
 #.
-Check the result *Sepia_fansi_QSM.nii.gz* in the output directory.
+Check the result *Sepia_star-qsm_QSM.nii.gz* in the output directory.
 Display it along with the *Sepia_tdf-0p15_QSM.nii.gz* in FSLeyes.
 Can you see any difference?

 .. toctree::
    :maxdepth: 1